 The commonest design used today is the ubiquitous modern USPCC Bicycle courts, as discussed on page 54.
 But it wasn't always the case.
-When Chinese cards started to appear in England in large numbers after the import duty was abolished in 1960, the commonest courts were derived from Whitman's design.
+When Chinese cards started to appear in England in large numbers after the import duty was abolished in 1960, the commonest courts were derived from Whitman's design for bridge-size cards.
 Here is the original design:

 Above: US5.1 by Whitman; the odd arrangement on the QH means that this design has 5 pips left and 7 pips right, rather than 6/6.